Stay on the trail – enjoy the outdoors responsibly

 Photo: Mira Lainiola

-• Sensitive nature cannot withstand constant trampling and wear.
-The safest way is always to stay on the marked routes and main trails in nature reserves, even if this is not specifically required by the protection regulations.
+• The delicate local nature cannot withstand constant trampling and wear.
+The best course of action in nature reserves is to always stay on the marked routes and main trails, even if this is not specifically mentioned in the conservation orders.

 Boundary marker of the nature reserve.
 Photo: Raisa Ranta

-• The restriction of cycling in nature reserves is based on the preservation of natural values, preventing damage to vegetation.
+• Restrictions on cycling in nature reserves are based on the preservation of nature values, particularly the reduction of wear on the vegetation.
 Cycling may be prohibited on specific grounds.

-Stay on the trail – outdoor recreation tips
+Stay on the trails – tips for responsible hiking

-Explore the trails in Kivinokka.
-See what wear looks like in a nature reserve and get easy tips for a responsible nature tour!
+Join us on the trails of Kivinokka.
+See what wear on nature looks like in a nature reserve and check out our easy tips for a responsible nature hike!